Our2020View/Our2020View.github.io/dampingpads.md

 damping6

-If you have the bushings and washers on hand, it probably is a 30 minute job and easy to do.
-(The most difficult part relates to the lack of space near some of the feet to use a wrench, or driver, efficiently.)

 “What were the chances that all of this was going to do anything?”
 I could hear myself ask as I climbed down from the roof.

 Well, you are probably saying to yourself that this guy would not be telling any of this to us – if it had not worked.
 You’re right.
 I was absolutely gobsmacked when I cycled on the AC, and could only faintly hear the far distant hum of a compressor running up on the roof.
 No roof structure vibration.
 Always the skeptic when it comes to troubleshooting a problem, I had a look at the ammeter on our EMS monitor to make sure the compressor was pulling a normal load.
 It was sitting at its normal 11 – 12 amps.
 Ok, it worked.